How To Start A Blog

 The Next Steps For How To Start A Blog: Install WordPress

-Next we’re going to login to something called a cPanel.
-Hostgator actually has a Customer Portal – where you manage your account – billing, hosting accounts (if you have more than one, etc) and cPanel. cPanel is where you manage your domain and hosting along with email addresses you want to create with your domain, etc).
+Next, we’re going to log in to something called a cPanel.
+Hostgator actually has a Customer Portal.
+This is where you manage your account (billing, hosting accounts if you have more than one, etc) and cPanel. cPanel is where you manage your domain and hosting along with email addresses you want to create with your domain, etc).

 🙂 I got your back!!